isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 As a computer scientist, you probably have implemented a graph before at some point, whether it be via pointer-chasing or as an adjacency matrix.
-These are indeed encodings of graphs, but they are concessions to computability, which we are not particularly intersted in.
+These are indeed encodings of graphs, but they are concessions to computability, which we are not particularly interested in.
 Playing with graphs in Agda requires only some set `type:V` and an edge relation `type:_⇒_` ([`=>`](AgdaMode)) over it:

 ```agda